christarazi/ucl_draw/README.md

 ## TODO

  - Add group stages
- - Add round of 8
+ - ~~Add round of 8~~ No need as it's just a simple draw with no constraints.
  - ~~Add functionality to compute the number of possible draws as seen here: https://gist.github.com/joriki/4345452~~